eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 #### 3.2.2 Advantages

-If this approach is used, none of the unique values in the attestation will be issued twice or more times to a Relying Party.
+If this approach is used, none of the unique values in the attestation will be presented twice or more times to a Relying Party.
 Therefore, this method fully mitigates Relying Party linkability.

 #### 3.2.3 Technical impacts on Wallet Unit